hydrusbeta/hay_say_ui/Readme.md

 Before you install Hay Say, I recommend you take a look at the Testing Data / Benchmarks section at the bottom of this page to get a ballpark figure on how fast or slow Hay Say might be on your machine.

 ### Required Hardware
-At least 100 GB Hard drive space
+* At least 100 GB free Hard drive space
+* 12 GB System RAM (Hay Say only uses up to ~8 GB RAM, but don't forget that your OS needs RAM too)

 ### Recommended Hardware and Software
-A fast CPU - or - an Nvidia GPU with a Cuda compute capability of 3.5 or higher.
+* A fast CPU - or - an Nvidia GPU with a Cuda compute capability of 3.5 or higher.
-Hay Say was tested and worked well on the following Operating Systems:
+* Hay Say was tested and worked well on the following Operating Systems.
+It may or may not work on other operating systems.:
   * Windows 10
   * Windows 11
   * Ubuntu 22.10
   * Ubuntu 23.04

-It may or may not work on other operating systems.

 #### A Note on MacOS
 I also tested Hay Say on MacOS 13.3.1 (Ventura) with Apple Silicon M2.
 I was unable to generate audio with Controllable TalkNet, and so-vits-svc (3.0 and 4.0) was unusably slow even though the machine was brand new (see Testing Data / Benchmarks section).
 I do not recommend running Hay Say on Apple Silicon.
 It is unknown whether it works any better on Macs with Intel chips.